 Another piece of documentation is the source of the funds.
 “Sourcing” funds, as it’s called within the mortgage industry, means showing proof of where the money came from.
 When dealing with gift funds, “sourcing” gift funds means providing a bank statement showing that the donor does in fact have enough money to give.

 This is where things can get a bit sticky.
 Often, the mortgage lender requires the donor to hand over a full copy of his or her bank statements, showing all transactions and personal information.

 Next, a “paper trail” needs to be established.
 A paper trail is a set of documents that follow the money.
-The paper trail would include
+The paper trail would include:

-- a bank statement showing the gift money came out of the donor’s account,
+- A bank statement showing the gift money came out of the donor’s account

 - A withdrawal receipt from the donor

 - A statement from the receiver’s bank showing the money is now credited to his or her account

 Then the receiver will have to show proof of the gift money coming out and a receipt from escrow showing the funds were received.